XiDsLab/svg-benchmark/Real analysis/README.md

 - adjacent_reproducibility.R Obtain reproducibility of SVG identification algorithms by calculating the Jaccard similarity between the top-K identified SVGs in adjacent slices of spatial transcriptomics.

-- generation_of_pseudo_datasets.R To estimate the type I errors of SVG identification algorithms, we generate pseudo datasets (take 10x Visium as an example) by randomly permuting each gene¡¯s expression values across the spatial locations.
+- generation_of_pseudo_datasets.R To estimate the type I errors of SVG identification algorithms, we generate pseudo datasets (take 10x Visium as an example) by randomly permuting each gene expression values across the spatial locations.

 - similarity_between_methods.R Obtain between-method-similarity by calculating the Jaccard similarity of the top-K genes identified by different SVG identification algorithms on real datasets.